 Here's some basic guidelines for stretching :

 2. Start at the bottom and work your way up, or start at the top and work your way down.
 Try and take all of the major joints through a full range of motion.
+Try not to just do your favourite bits and skip the things you find challenging.

 4. Check your posture, make sure that you maintain good alignment when coming in and out of stretches